email4prasanth/InterviewQuestion/DevOps/packer.md

+- **Packer** is a community tool for creating identical machine images for multiple platforms from a single source configuration.
 - Packer is used to create AMI (Amazon Machine Image) which is a static Artifacts
     - Build - It is a single task that produces artifacts
     - Artifacts - This is result of a single build, Every builder produces artifacts.